 - Chest tightness

-In a pulmonary function test, Dr. Lentzou has you take a deep breath and blow into an instrument as hard as you can.
-The sensor measures how much air your lungs can hold and how fast they can blow out air.
+This test requires you to take a deep breath and blow into an instrument as hard as you can.
+Then, a specialized sensor will measure how much air your lungs can hold and how fast they can blow out air.

-Inhaled corticosteroids are anti-inflammatory medications that open your airways.
-These medications help you live an active life, and they can be life-saving in some cases.
+Inhaled corticosteroids: anti-inflammatory medications that open your airways.
+These medications help you live an active lifestyle and can be life-saving in some cases.

-Long-acting bronchodilators are used in combination with corticosteroid medication to help you control symptoms when taken with inhaled corticosteroids.
-If you have severe flare-ups, you may need a rescue inhaler, or a short-acting bronchodilator.
+Long-acting bronchodilators: used in combination with corticosteroid medication to help you control symptoms when taken with inhaled corticosteroids.
+If you have severe flare-ups, you may need a rescue inhaler or a short-acting bronchodilator.
 Bronchodilators are meant for quick relief, not for ongoing treatment.

-Oral medication, such as leukotriene modifiers and corticosteroids, are sometimes used in conjunction with inhalers during flare-ups.
+Oral medications, such as leukotriene modifiers and corticosteroids, are sometimes used in conjunction with inhalers during flare-ups.

 Come By Healthonomic Primary Care Clinic and Find the Right Asthma Treatment for You